jlumpe/jlumpe-gambit-lab-nb/experiments/210401-database-v2-fix-species-overlaps/readme.md

 Most overlaps caused by hygroscopicus and griseus, both have two subclusters of 3 genomes with larger separation between them.
 Set manual threshold of 0.6 for both, about halfway between subgroup diameter in min inter.
-Similar situation for californicus, set threshold to 0.2
+Similar situation for californicus, set threshold to 0.2.

 ### 2

-TODO
+Reduced thresholds: fluorescens .98 -> .8, parafulva .94 -> .6, alcaligenes .96 -> .8.
+Split syringae 51/33/19/7 (4 removed), amygdali 8/8/11 (2 removed), savastanoi 9/15, putida 18/4/6.
+Needed to further reduce threshold on syringae subgroup 4 and amygdali subgroup 2.
+Removed species "denitrificans (nom. rej.)"
+(9 genomes), could not separate from aeruginosa and according to NCBI this probably isn't a real species anyway.

 ### 3

-TODO
+Removed 2/16 outliers from multivorans (diameter .91 -> .62), 2/20 from cenocepacia (.81 -> .74).
+Fixing cepacia overlap with lata was difficult, needed to remove 14/64 genomes (diameter .69 -> .50) and further reduce threshold to .35.

 ### 4